Wrought Ironwork Awards at the Great Yorkshire Show – 2022

 - All entries to be labelled with maker’s name, address and contact number on one side of a plain white or buff card or label (must not be a business card or promotional material), with the category to be entered into on the other side – NO other information should be added to the category side for judging purposes.

-- Entries for the four days of live forging competition will be judged on Friday afternoon, items taken before that time will not be eligible for judging.
+- Entries for class 6 to 10 of live forging competition will be judged on Friday afternoon, items taken before that time will not be eligible for judging.

 - The Judge’s decision shall be final.